Important Announcement: Mortgage Rule Changes

 - Total Debt Service (TDS) & Gross Debt Service (GDS) Ratios for lenders have changed since these mortgages are no longer insurable.
 Lenders can make rules that are more conservative than the government’s rules.
 Unlike with insurable mortgages, there is no longer a single way that lenders qualify borrowers for a mortgage.

-The sale of a primary residence will need to be reported to CRA at tax time.
+Effective Date: When you file your 2016 income taxes and beyond The sale of a primary residence will need to be reported to CRA at tax time.
 The capital gains from the sale or a primary residence are still waived, but the sale needs to be reported.

 Under current laws, Canadians don’t have to report the income from the sale of a primary residence.
 As a result, some foreign buyers have been buying and selling homes without reporting the income since they illegally classify the homes as their principal residences.